Xetibo/ReSet-Doc/sections/literature.typ

   needed.

   The downside of this approach can be a too simple application, meaning the _powerful when needed_ part does not always apply.
-Compared to KDE applications, gnome is often considered to be simpler, but also less configurable, and in large part this is correct.
+Compared to KDE applications, Gnome is often considered to be simpler, but also less configurable, and in large part this is correct.
   #grid(columns: (1fr, 1.1fr), rows: (auto), gutter: 10pt, figure(
-    align(center, [#image("../figures/new-gnome.png", width: 60%)]),
+    align(center, [#image("../figures/new-Gnome.png", width: 60%)]),
-    caption: [Context menu in Nautilus(the gnome file manager)], ), figure(
+    caption: [Context menu in Nautilus(the Gnome file manager)], ), figure(
     align(center, [#image("../figures/new-kde.png", width: 100%)]),
     caption: [Context menu in Dolphin(the kde file manager)], ))
-  Here the KDE application is clearly more powerful, offering a variety of files to create, including links and shortcuts, while the gnome experience only offers a new folder, anything else needs to be done with a terminal.
+  Here the KDE application is clearly more powerful, offering a variety of files to create, including links and shortcuts, while the Gnome experience only offers a new folder, anything else needs to be done with a terminal.

 #subsubsection("Plugin System")